Maverick101321/Music-Recommendation-System/README.md

 # Spotify Music Recommendations Project

 ## Introduction
-#### This repository hosts a Python script developed by a college student to harness the power of the Spotify API.
+#### This repository hosts a Python script developed by me to harness the power of the Spotify API.
 The script goes beyond simple playlist retrieval; it analyzes trending playlists and provides comprehensive music recommendations based on both content features and popularity scores.
 #### The project is intended to showcase the student's programming skills and understanding of data manipulation, API integration, and recommendation algorithms.
 The code is structured into distinct parts, each serving a specific function.

 ## Overview